breezy-weather/breezy-weather/README.md

 * Use coroutines
 * Modularize geocoding providers and weather providers
 * Modularize even more (for example, use Open-Meteo and get alerts from MF as Open-Meteo doesn't provide them)
-* Add onboarding instead of asking for permissions straight away
 * Add per location settings (for example, for Open-Meteo being able to choose the model (by default it’s “Best”))
 * Add wind gust
 * Add radar map
 * Show the publish time in "Details" card (current) so that we know if details are fresh
-* Organize settings better (with years, it has become kind of a mess)
 * Add a search setting
-* Reorganize translations so that we can have them on Weblate (move string-array to list of @string, tag notranslate strings)
 * Use LeakPlumber to identify memory leaks
 * New icon set?
 * Maintain and improve accessibility (if you are concerned, please get in touch!)
 * In About, add dependencies used by Breezy Weather and their licences
 * In About, tag translators by language and only show translators for current language (to avoid having an infinite list!)
-* Fix bottom, see also https://issuetracker.google.com/issues/36911528
+* Fix bottom padding in search location, see also https://issuetracker.google.com/issues/36911528

 ### Download app
-Currently on alpha, you can download debug builds (artifacts) from GitHub actions if you are logged in.
+Currently on alpha, you can download debug builds (artifacts) from GitHub actions if you are logged in, or build it with Android Studio, or from command line with Gradle.

 Very soon as pre-releases on GitHub, and on IzzyDroid if possible.